Transmitter

 These systems use a switch to sense the amount of pressure in the system.
 Insufficient pressure indicates there has been a refrigerant leak that may lead to an overheated compressor and possible damage.

 Stainless steel is the only material touching the refrigerant and most of the refrigerant pressure transducers have applied stainless steel housing.
 Most refrigeration pressure sensors are built using ceramic-capacitive with piezo-resistive foil technology.
 The sensing element in ceramic-capacitive sensors consists of a ceramic body bonded to a thin diaphragm.
-As pressure is applied to the diaphragm, it deflects and reduces the spacing between the plates of the capacitors, thus boosting the capacitance of the sensing capacitor.
-Due to the lower power consumption of silicon material sensors, the application of new silicon chips has become more and more popular in recent years.
+As pressure is applied to the diaphragm, the refrigeration pressure sensor deflects and reduces the spacing between the plates of the capacitors, thus boosting the capacitance of the sensing capacitor.

 Wheatstone-bridge is applied between two steel shells and a rippled foil.
 When The foil bulges under pressure, unbalancing the Wheatstone bridge, the bridge generates signal values according to the pressure.
 Because the temperature change will cause the measurement accuracy of the Wheatstone circuit to fluctuate, thereby causing errors in each range, the refrigerant pressure transducers will have a temperature compensation circuit to correct these error values